johsteffens/xoimandel/README.md

 XoiMandel is a simple and fast GUI based fractal rendering tool.

-It starts displaying the main body of the Mandelbrot-Set.
+On startup displays the main body of the Mandelbrot-Set.
-You can navigate easily and intuitively with your mouse:
+Navigation is easy and intuitive by using the mouse:

 ```
-Move the fractal:  Point + Left-Klick + Move
 Zoom in or out:    Point + Scroll-Wheel
+Move the fractal:  Point + Left-Click + Move
 Change Resolution: Change Window Size
 ```